msenior526/choosing_shows/README.md

     $ gem install choosing_shows

 ## Usage
-Select one out of two business types by number to retrieve the correlating retail stores in the Union Square area.
+Select from a list of business types by number to retrieve the correlating retail stores in the Union Square area.
 You will then be able to choose a store by its number to find information on its address and phone number.
 After a stores info is displayed, you will be asked if you want to choose another store.
 If so, you will be brought back to choosing a business type. if not, the program will exit.

 ## Development